salah234/web102_prework/README.md

 The following **optional** features are implemented:

 * [X] List anything else that you can get done to improve the app functionality!
-* [X] Added Hover Feature on upper cards of website
+* [X] Added some color on the box-shadow within upper cards of website.

 ## Video Walkthrough